msdeep14/play_2048/README.md

 # play_2048
-android game 2048

-For playing this game, you are just required to run in terminal with g++ installed.
+It is implementation of the popular game-2048 in C++.

+For enjoying the game,you just need to run the program on terminal.

-check instructions options for How to play the game.
+Check instructions options for How to play the game.

 Suggest improvements in code if you find any :)

-Thank you